dirkpetersen/file-system-analysis/README.md

 As only uid and gid numbers are stored in the file system metadata, PWalk will not do the mapping to actual user names and group names as that would be too slow.
 But we can easily do that by running a few commands.

-First, we would like to create two csv files with all the uids and gids that we have found in our file system. ("Distinct" means getting ridof duplicates). run these 2 commands:
+First, we would like to create two csv files with all the uids and gids that we have found in our file system. ("Distinct" means getting rid of duplicates). run these 2 commands:

 ```
 duckdb --csv -s "SELECT DISTINCT UID FROM './testdata/*.parquet';" > uids.csv